miobioha/WordCounter/readme.txt

 with other tests.
 The solution is using a small standard set of punctuations that can be easily extended.

 Standard Set of Punctuations = { '.', ';', ':', '(', ')', '{', '}', '\'', '\"', '\n', '!', '?', ',', '-', '[', ']', '“', '”' }

+The punctuation set can be customized from the application configuration file.
+The user can therefore use a subset or supset of the standard set specified above.